Skip to contents

 In East

-You can set up an initialization function in East by navigating to the Initialize R Environment task of the User Defined R Function tab of a Simulation Input window, after including the option.
+You can set up an initialization function by navigating to the Initialize R Environment task of the User Defined R Function tab of a Simulation Input window, after including the option.
 For some tests, the option will be available in the Treatment Selection tab.

 Follow these steps (click to expand/collapse):